-The proposed bill amends the Michigan Consumer Protection Act by adding a new section (Sec.
+The bill amends the Michigan Consumer Protection Act by adding a new section (Sec.
 3j) that establishes specific requirements for consumer contracts with automatic renewal provisions.
-It mandates that businesses clearly disclose the automatic renewal terms in a conspicuous manner, using at least 14-point type.
+It mandates that businesses must clearly disclose the automatic renewal terms in a conspicuous manner, using at least 14-point type.
 The disclosure must include details such as the initial contract term, renewal periods, pricing information, cancellation procedures, and any changes in terms upon renewal.
-Additionally, businesses are required to provide electronic notice to consumers before the contract renewal, ensuring that consumers are informed of their rights and the terms of the contract.
+Additionally, businesses are required to provide electronic notice to consumers 30 to 60 days before the contract renewal, informing them of the renewal terms and their right to cancel.

-Furthermore, the bill prohibits businesses from automatically renewing contracts for more than two months without prior electronic notice and allows consumers a minimum of 30 days to cancel after receiving such notice.
-It also stipulates that businesses must honor cancellation requests and cannot impose additional fees for cancellation.
-The bill defines key terms related to automatic renewals and outlines the conditions under which these provisions apply, while exempting certain regulated services.
-Overall, the legislation aims to enhance consumer protection by ensuring transparency and ease of cancellation for automatic renewal contracts.
+Furthermore, the bill prohibits businesses from automatically renewing contracts for more than two months without prior electronic notice and requires them to allow consumers a minimum of 30 days to cancel after receiving such notice.
+It also stipulates that businesses must not charge additional fees for cancellation and must provide an easy-to-use mechanism for consumers to cancel their contracts.
+Contracts that do not comply with these provisions are deemed voidable by the consumer.
+The new regulations do not apply to certain regulated services, such as those offered by the Michigan public service commission.

 Statutes affected: